phper-chen/a-wechat-development-in-nodejs/README.md

-# i have used a koa frameworker of nodejs to make this wechat program
+# i have used a koa framework of nodejs to make this wechat program
 install mongodb nodejs 6.11.0
 dowload this repsitory
 npm init